AEPL

 EAFT members share and exchange views on societal, economic, cultural and political issues, not only to become involved in European civil society, but also to participate in the dialogue between the European institutions and both religious communities and philosophical associations and non-confessional organisations.

-1. Overview of some of EAFT's activities
+1. An overview of some of the AEPL’s activities

 ➢ Conferences